Create a tool to mv files on dCache and update SAM

 DUNE asked us to create a tool that will move files around and update sam at the same time, similar to SAM4Users.

-#3 Updated by Vito Di Benedetto 7 days ago
+#3 Updated by Vito Di Benedetto almost 2 years ago

 Pengfei, we got this request from a meeting we had with you.